jdbugs/TheInvitation/docs/ENGINE.md

 `config/invitation.json`, merges defaults, and watches the file for updates.
 Any edits you make—during runtime—are applied live:

-1. Atlas clipping is reloaded when the clip value changes.
+1. The constellation rehydrates if clipping or mutation settings change.
-2. The weave adjusts its architecture, layers, and oracle probability.
+2. The weave adjusts its architecture cascade, oracle weighting, and biases.
-3. The observer and its feedback tuner adopt the new pacing and bounds.
+3. The observer and its feedback tuner adopt the new pacing and guardrails.

 You can also override the config path with `INVITATION_CONFIG`.
 The watcher polls for changes at the cadence set by `monitor.poll_interval`.

 ## Typical flow

-1. `main.py` boots, loads configuration, and hydrates the atlas, weave, and observer.
+1. `main.py` boots, loads configuration, and hydrates the constellation, weave, and observer.
 2. The terminal banner invites the participant to sit in silence until moved.
 3. The observer schedules a silence response and waits for input.
 4. On every response, the feedback tuner compares actual behaviour against the